blockchain-lab/shared_vision_towards_programmable_economy/README.md

 This work is based on experimental science, for each component within our architecture we crafted an operational prototype and conducted real-world testing.
 Each of the four layers in our proposed economic architectural blueprint is designed to reinforce the strength, usability and profitability of the other layers.

+In the remaining sections of this work we will present how we have applied and validated our architecture.
+We created a decentralized alternative for the Uber taxi service and a decentral market for direct real-estate investment, without middlemen.

 We believe that Blockchain technology enables decentralized economies of higher efficiency and stability then currently known.
 This work broadens the applications of the organisational principle behind The Internet, owned by nobody and everybody.
 Offering full sovereignty to all decision making entities, full transparency one their past performance, and openness.